mimoduo/mimogear/docs/pug/formatting.md

 #Formatting

-Pug is a strict enforcer of it's own language format.
-There are is one forgiving aspect that will be addressed to help ensure consistency during production.
+Pug is a strict enforcer of its own language format.
+There is one forgiving aspect that will be addressed to help ensure consistency during production.

 ##Multiple Attributes